Visa policy of Uruguay

 Visitors to Uruguay must obtain a visa from one of the Uruguayan diplomatic missions unless they come from one of the visa exempt countries.

 Visa policy map

-Visa policy
+Visa exemption

-Holders of passports of the following 85 jurisdictions can visit Uruguay without a visa for up to 90 days (unless otherwise stated and extendable once except for the citizens of Argentina and Russia):
+Holders of passports of the following 84 jurisdictions can visit Uruguay without a visa for up to 90 days (unless otherwise noted).
+Extension of stay is possible for additional 90 days.

 ID - citizens of these countries may cross the border with an ID card only.

 1 - including all classes of British nationals.